Orders may be placed in the following ways:

 Tickets purchased online are subject to a web order fee of $3.00 per ticket.

-Tickets may be purchased at the box office Monday through Friday, 10 am to 5 pm, and Saturdays 12 to 5 pm.
+Tickets may be purchased at the box office Monday through Friday, 10 am to 5 pm.
 In addition, the box office is open two hours prior to any performance.
 The Lobero Box Office is located at 33 East Canon Perdido St.

 Parking is available in City Lot #9, which is a right turn off Anacapa, between Carrillo and Canon Perdido streets.